Floorp-Projects/Floorp/docs/contributing/editors/vscode.rst

 -------------

-Close `VS Code` if it is already open, then build the configuration for `VS Code` by simplying running from the terminal:
+Close `VS Code` if it is already open, then build the configuration for `VS Code` by simply running from the terminal:

 .. code::